Country Meets City at the EKKA

 Sandra Richards and granddaughter Hannah tasting the famous Strawberry Sundaes & supporting the Common Good Prince Charles Hospital Foundation

-At Merino Country we love to support the Ekka Sundaes as they are a fundraiser for Common Good Prince Charles Hospital.
+At Merino Country we have always supported the Ekka Sundaes as they were a fundraiser for Common Good, Prince Charles Hospital.
 The Prince Charles Hospital has a special place in our heart as they do such a good job at taking care of Kerrie's mum, Sandra, during emergency and ongoing treatment.

 City Meets Country

 The Ekka is a great way to bring Rural Australia to the City.
 Here at Merino Country we are lucky to have a mix of country and city folk.
-We interviewed Mal and Faye to ask them why they attend the Ekka every year.
+Mal and Faye tell us why they attend the Ekka every year.

 Mal, always the mechanic & able to fix our machines!